ShovelSquid/Time-Travel/kaelen_reports.md

 For next class, I'm going to watch more tutorials and add content to the tilemap editor branch.

 I need to actually watch the videos

+## 190422

+I created a prototype for movement, able to move with arrow keys or WASD

+For next class, I need to work on greater fluid movement and making it better

+Animation in JS is difficult

+## 190425

+I might have accidentally deleted my daily report for last class during the great purging, but I rewrote it

+I made the map bigger for movement, now we have 41 x 41 tiles in total.

+I've been thinking, for the tiles, about doing an array of arrays.
+Each value in the array dictates the tile it is, and then based on that value an image is represented on the screen.

+I want to get started on working on that